 Blue / white surgical drape films.
 Over 50 years ago, somebody made the case for a 2 layer laminate as a pinhole-free film.
-The theory is that the chances of 2 pinholes lining up is infinitesimal.
+The theory being the chances of 2 pinholes lining up is infinitesimal.
 True for a lamination, but not for coex.
 Coex film can create voids as it exits the die just like monolayer film.
 When coex came along, the film was made in 2 colors to emulate the lamination.
 Albeit slowly, drapes such as mayo stand covers and nurse's back table drapes transitioned to single layer.

 Frozen food IQF packaging.
 Barrier films promoted for frozen food have a feelgood security blanket factor, but are unnecessary.
 We have made monolayer film for IQF frozen film for decades (both form/fill/seal and thermoformed bone guard ).
 By the way, barrier won't prevent freezer burn.

 scheduling has longer ramifications of longer lead times and higher rational minimums